Where to find this:

 If There Are Bookings on Those Dates

-If a customer already has a confirmed booking on a date you're trying to block, nothing is changed and a Bookings on those dates message appears, showing how many bookings fall on each date.
+If a customer already has a confirmed booking on a date you're trying to block, nothing is saved.
+A warning appears inside the form window, listing how many confirmed bookings fall on each date.
+Cancel those bookings first from the All Bookings tab, then save again — or change the dates.

 Blocking dates only stops new bookings — it doesn't cancel bookings that already exist.
 Always clear any confirmed bookings on those dates first.